ExecutivePro User Guide

 Step 3 (Running CSV file) :

-- Once done, run
+- Once done, run batchadd FILENAMEin the CLI.

 If the command is successful, the employees in the file should be added to the database like below: